Prometheus is an open-source systems monitoring and alerting toolkit with an active ecosystem. See the overview.

 We restrained ourselves to 64-bit floats to simplify the design.
 The IEEE 754 double-precision binary floating-point format supports integer precision for values up to 253.
 Supporting native 64 bit integers would (only) help if you need integer precision above 253 but below 263.
 In principle, support for different sample value types (including some kind of big integer, supporting even more than 64 bit) could be implemented, but it is not a priority right now.
-Note that a counter, even if incremented one million times per second, will only run into precision issues after over 285 years.
+A counter, even if incremented one million times per second, will only run into precision issues after over 285 years.

 While TLS and authentication are frequently requested features, we have intentionally not implemented them in any of Prometheus's server-side components.
 There are so many different options and parameters for both (10+ options for TLS alone) that we have decided to focus on building the best monitoring system possible rather than supporting fully generic TLS and authentication solutions in every server component.

 If you need TLS or authentication, we recommend putting a reverse proxy in front of Prometheus.
-See for example Adding Basic Auth to Prometheus with Nginx.
+See, for example Adding Basic Auth to Prometheus with Nginx.

-Note that this applies only to inbound connections.
+This applies only to inbound connections.
 Prometheus does support scraping TLS- and auth-enabled targets, and other Prometheus components that create outbound connections have similar support.